 The rights conferred on any person by this Article shall not be exclusive of any other rights that such person may have or hereafter acquire under any statute, provision of the corporations' Articles of Incorporation or any agreement, vote of shareholders or disinterested directors or otherwise, both as to action in an official capacity and as to action in another capacity while holding such office.
-To the extent that any provision of the corporation's Articles of Incorporation or any agreement, or otherwise directors is inconsistent with these Amended and Restated Bylaws, the provision, agreement or vote shall take precedence.
+To the extent that any provision of the corporation's Articles of Incorporation or any agreement, or vote of the shareholders or disinterested directors is inconsistent with these Amended and Restated Bylaws, the provision, agreement or vote shall take precedence.